Larsa Pippen Looks Like A Snack In Black Velvet Shorts & Thigh-High Boots

 On Saturday, Larsa shared a new photo in honor of her friend Chanda Wallace’s birthday, and both women stunned in the snapshot, which featured them both wearing dark clothing while posing in front of a red sports car.

-Larsa rocked a black velvet jumper that boasted long sleeves and tiny shorts.
+Larsa rocked a black velvet turtleneck that boasted long sleeves and tiny shorts.
 The outfit barely covered her curvy backside as she flaunted her tiny waist, long, lean legs, and booty in the snap as she accessorized with some small earrings, diamond bracelets, and thigh-high boots.

 The model also wore her long, sandy brown hair parted down the middle and styled in sleek, straight strands that fell down her back and cascaded past her shoulders.
 She sported a full face of makeup as well, which included darkened eyebrows, thick lashes, and a bronzed glow.
 She added pink blush on her cheeks, black eyeliner, and a pale pink color on her plump lips to complete the glam look.